 erator himself, or they can be combined to automated operation, requiring very few interventions by the operator.

-Automatic desoudureLaser marking of the targeted position Automatic component placement
+Automatic desolderingLaser marking of the targeted position Automatic component placement

 High-End Rework: automated assembly repair – flexible, efficient, reliable!

-Technical Highlights Automated component placement Automated desoudure and soudure process Hybrid heater head with two heating zones for effective heat transfer Extensive, powerful IR-bottom side heating cassette with 3 zones Non-contact temperature measurement with digital sensor Two K-type thermocouple inputs Accu-TC sensor Effective assembly cooling with compressed air
+Technical Highlights Automated component placement Automated desoldering and soldering process Hybrid heater head with two heating zones for effective heat transfer Extensive, powerful IR-bottom side heating cassette with 3 zones Non-contact temperature measurement with digital sensor Two K-type thermocouple inputs Accu-TC sensor Effective assembly cooling with compressed air

 tion is available for process monitoring and documentation.
 Placement of the components is a largely automatic process; the integrated image processing software assesses data of images generated by the two cameras installed.
 The required component position is automatically calculated, and the component is placed, independent of an operator, using a vacuum pipette mounted on an axis-system.